728C Naval Air Squadron

-728C Naval Air Squadron (728C NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was active between January and October 1958 as the Amphibious Warfare Trials Unit.
-Equipped with four Westland Whirlwind HAS.22 helicopters, the squadron operated around the Mediterranean Basin before it was redesignated 848 Naval Air Squadron on achieving first line status.
+728C Naval Air Squadron (728C NAS), sometimes called 728C Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was operational between January and October 1958 as the Amphibious Warfare Trials Unit.
+Equipped with four Westland Whirlwind HAS.22 anti-submarine helicopters, the squadron operated around the Mediterranean Basin before it was redesignated 848 Naval Air Squadron on achieving first line status.

 History

 Amphibious Warfare Trials Unit (1958)

 728C Naval Air Squadron formed on 7 January 1958 at RNAS Lee-on-Solent (HMS Daedalus) as the Amphibious Warfare Trials Unit.
 It was equipped with four Westland Whirlwind HAS.22, an anti-submarine warfare variant of the helicopter.
 The squadron was tasked with establishing proficiency in ship to shore deployment of Royal Marines.

 The helicopters were embarked in and for transit to Malta and on arrival set up headquarters at RNAS Hal Far (HMS Falcon).
 During April the squadron embarked in the landing ship for Tripoli, Libya, returned in HMS Ark Royal to RNAS Hal Far, then re-embarked for Sardinia, returning to Malta in HMS Striker.